seanita/School-of-AI/stock_predictor/README.md

 Confidence scores:
 ```
 Confidence scores varied, but improve with number of features and shorten forecast time.
-This makes sense as the level of confidence goes down over time and less fetures to fewer features to feed the algorithm.
+This makes sense as the level of confidence goes down over time and with fewer features to feed the algorithm.
 ```
 ```
-Quad 2 < Quad 1< LR < SVM < KNN
+LR < Quad 2 < Quad 1< KNN < SCM
 ```

-Performance graph:
+Linear performance graph with forecasting:

+Forecasting 1% of data:

+Forecasting 2% of data

+Forecasting 1/8 of data:

+Forecasting 30-days: